slott56/Python-Object-Oriented-Programming-5thed/ch_09/README.rst

 This is the *Python 3 Object-Oriented Programming, 4th ed.* case study,

-Chapter 9.
-Strings and Serialization.
+Chapter 8.
+Functional Techniques.

-Serialization and deserialization of data.
+Using functions and immutable objects.